 Making the decision to get pet insurance is a great idea for anyone who plans to adopt a new furry best friend, especially if you’ll be getting your pet before age-related illnesses arise.
-It’ll ensure that your pet is taken care of in case of emergencies, give you peace of mind and allowing you some financial relief — medical procedures and vet visits can be quite costly.
+It’ll ensure that your pet is taken care of in case of emergencies, give you peace of mind and allow you some financial relief — medical procedures and vet visits can be quite costly.
 For these reasons and many more, Embrace reviews 4.5 stars.

 Does pet insurance more expensive for older dogs?

 Yes, the premiums for pet insurance tend to increase as the pet gets older.